gmrandazzo/pyoptobjects/README.md

 ~~~~~~~~~~~~~

 To contribute you can fork the project, or if you have already forked the project
-update to the latest version of scikit-optobj, make the changes and open a Pull Request.
+update to the latest version of pyoptobjects, make the changes and open a Pull Request.

 However some recomendation before open a Pull Request:
   * Be sure that your code it's working.